ldionne/mpl11/README.md

 - [ ] Benchmark memory usage in addition to compilation time.
 - [ ] Consider providing data constructors taking unboxed types for convenience.
 - [ ] Consider making `int_<>` a simple boxed `int` without a value.
+- [ ] Write a rationale for why we don't have parameterized datatypes.
+      Or is this possible/useful?
+- [ ] Make bool.hpp lighter.
+In particular, it should probably not depend
+      on integer.
+- [ ] Design a StaticConstant concept?

 <!-- Links -->